 Harvest Haus Location

-Harvest Haus used to be held under a Festzelte in the plaza outside the Queen Elizabeth Theatre, but in 2017 its venue was at 88 Pacific Boulevard near Concord Pacific Place.
-Since 2019 it’s been set up at Hastings Park at the PNE fairgrounds at 2901 East Hastings Street.
+Years ago Harvest Haus used to be held under a Festzelte in the plaza outside the Queen Elizabeth Theatre, but since 2019 it’s been set up at the PNE Forum at the Pacific National Exhibition at 2901 East Hastings Street.

-The 2023 Harvest Haus takes place in the PNE Forum which is an older building that gets decorated to look like a beer hall.
+Harvest Haus in 2025 again takes place in the PNE Forum which is an older building that gets decorated to look like a beer hall.
 To get into Harvest Haus you likely have to enter via the park on the far side of the PNE Forum from Hastings Street.

 Harvest Haus Festival Times

-The 2023 Harvest Haus event is open to the public at the following times:
+The Harvest Haus event is open to the public at the following times.

 Harvest Haus Admission Prices

 Admission for Harvest Haus depends mostly on whether it’s for general admission (standing only) or for a table.
-General admission in 2023 costs $40 for each of the two evenings and $35 for Saturday afternoon.
-Tables must be reserved for six people and cost either $420 or $480 each depending on the time (so $70 or $80 per person).
+General admission costs between $30 and $65 depending on how early the tickets are bought.
+Tables have to be reserved for six people and cost either $420 or $620 each depending when they are purchased.

 Admission grants access to the beer hall venue and all the food vendors, beer stalls, live entertainment and festive atmosphere.
-Food and drinks all cost extra, plus there is generally the requirement that people drink out of official Harvest Haus beer steins to enhance the experience.
+Food and drinks cost extra.

 What to Expect at Harvest Haus

 The Oktoberfest-themed Harvest Haus event takes place indoors at the PNE Forum.
-The Forum is decorated up nicely with colourful banners.
+The Forum is decorated with colourful banners.
 It looks a lot like a real German beer hall.

 Oktoberfest Food & Drinks